Marilyn Monroe, actress, New York

 Celebrated American portraitist Richard Avedon aimed to uncover the true personalities of everyone he photographed—including celebrities from a diversity of disciplines.
 His famous subjects ranged from pianist, composer, and conductor Sergei Rachmaninoff (who Avedon photographed when he was not much older than 10) to President Barack Obama (whose portrait he made in 2004, when he was Illinois State Senator).

 Actress and pop culture icon Marilyn Monroe was also among Avedon’s sitters.
 Recalling a portrait session with Monroe that took place in his studio in May 1957, he said, “For hours she danced and sang and flirted and did this thing that’s—she did Marilyn Monroe.
 And then there was the inevitable drop.
 And when the night was over and the white wine was over and the dancing was over, she sat in the corner like a child, with everything gone.
 I saw her sitting quietly without expression on her face, and I walked towards her but I wouldn’t photograph her without her knowledge of it.
 And as I came with the camera, I saw that she was not saying no.”1 Avedon managed to capture one of the most photographed stars with her public façade down, producing an image that provides a rare glimpse of her inner life.

 A representation of a person or thing in a work of art.

 The visual or narrative focus of a work of art.

 Cultural activities, ideas, or products that reflect or target the tastes of the general population of any society.

 A facial aspect indicating an emotion; also, the means by which an artist communicates ideas and emotions.

-This portrait, like most taken by Avedon, features a spare backdrop.
-Avedon said, “I have a white background.
+Like most portraits by Avedon, this one of Monroe features a spare backdrop.
+About his preference for neutral backgrounds, the photographer once said, “I have a white background.
 I have the person I’m interested in and the thing that happens between us.”